GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

         -T2018-01-01T/2018-12-31T/1d -Gblack \
         -Lc0 --FONT_TAG=18p,Helvetica,white --FORMAT_CLOCK_MAP=-

 .. admonition:: Technical Information

-  - **--FONT_TAG=18p,Helvetica,white**: This set the font for the label.
-  - **--FORMAT_CLOCK_MAP=-**: This works to NOT include the hours in the date.

-.. admonition:: Technical Information

-  - I use ``-T2018-01-01T/2018-12-31T/1d`` to create a one-column data set with every the days in 2018.
   - I used the variable parameter MOVIE_COL0 in ``events -T``.
 In this ways the symbols plotted will be changed as frames progresses.